The Ziwi Peak Dog Food Review:

 Because of it, many people choose to use Ziwi Peak as a topping, or even as a treat during training.
 Others like to rotate with other more affordable brands to keep the health of their pup stable but save some costs.

 Since some premium food is better than none, rotating or using sparingly is a good idea.
-However, we cannot give 5 stars in this category because most people won’t be able to buy Ziwi Peak for everyday feeding -we know we couldn’t!
+However, we cannot give 5 stars in this category because most people won’t be able to buy Ziwi Peak for everyday feeding - I know I couldn’t!

-Considering these issues, we’re taking off 2 stars.
+Considering these issues, our team agreed to deduct 2 stars.

 Do Not Buy Ziwi Peak If…

-This high-quality food will be beneficial for most pups, but it might not be the right choice if you:
+This high-quality food will be beneficial for most pups, but our team of independent experts note it might not be the right choice if you:

 Ziwi Peak has been at the top of our best dog food selections for a reason.
-It uses sustainably sourced ingredients, has zero fillers, is grain-free, is air dried and most dogs love the taste.
+It uses sustainably-sourced ingredients, has zero fillers, is grain-free, air-dried and most dogs love the taste.
 The only issue we have is the price, and that’s why it’s not our top choice.

 Most of us cannot use this brand as everyday food, and instead, use it as a treat or topping.
 This is fine!
 Your dog will still get all the benefits, especially if you choose a good-enough food for the rest of their diet.
-We recommend Ziwi Peak, but don’t stress out if you can’t afford it every month.
+Every member of our team of independent experts recommends Ziwi Peak, but don’t stress out if you can’t afford it every month.

 Want to read more dog food brand reviews?
 Check out the below: